neo64yt/dwm-pyromorphite/README.md

 # dwm-pyromorphite

+## **NOTICE:** Thanks to HiDPI, I might not be using standalone windows managers anymore, especially X11 ones.
+Therefore, I will not maintain this repository like I used to.
+However, I may still use this in VMs or on old computers.

 dwm-pyromorphite (formerly dwm-neo64) is a heavily customized build of dwm (based on dwm-6.2) and a part of Pyromorphite Desktop.
 Since I have used this build without any new customization for at least two years, and I'm also slowly switching to Wayland (via [dwl-pyromorphite](https://codeberg.org/neo64yt/dwl-pyromorphite)), do not ever expect it to have frequent updates and new patches applied (or even be rebased on the latest version of upstream dwm).
 I only keep this as an X fallback of my personal desktop setup.

 ## Screenshot